Godwinessienbyuidaho/cse210-hw/README.md

 # cse210-student-template
 This is the starter code for students in CSE 210.

-this is the first commit that i am trying to push to my github.
+This is the second commit i am trying to push my repository.

 This repository contains the starter code for many different projects.
 They are arranged as follows: